Events

 on(eventName, callback)

-Clients can subscribe to events that will happen repeatedly using actor.on(name, callback)
+Clients can subscribe to events that will happen repeatedly using actor.on(name, callback).
+For example:

 client.tschat_room.ts